 Week 3: Making Connections Through Analogy and Perspective

 By Week 3, learners have a scoped topic and a research foundation.
-The risk at this point is that understanding stays at the surface: facts gathered, opinions listed, but no genuine conceptual depth.
+The risk is surface fluency: facts gathered, opinions listed, but no conceptual depth.
+The aim is making thinking visible, so teachers can see the categories, analogies and perspective shifts that sit behind the final display (Ritchhart, Church and Morrison, 2011).
 This is where the Thinking Framework's Analogy and Perspective operations do their most important work.

-Analogies build learner understanding in fresh ways.
-Ask learners to link a problem to something totally different.
 For example, river pollution is like online misinformation (Erickson & Lanning, 2014).
-A small source causes spreading issues, hard to trace later.
-This conceptual transfer fits IB learning.
+In both cases, one small source can spread and become hard to trace.
+This kind of conceptual transfer fits IB learning.

 Week 3 formative check-in: ask each learner to share one stakeholder perspective that surprised them and one analogy they discovered.
 If a learner cannot identify a surprising perspective, their research has stayed inside their existing worldview.
 This is a prompt to go back to sources with new questions, not a failure.